defcronyke/ts-camera-filter/README.md

 You can run the web app online here: [https://defcronyke.github.io/ts-camera-filter](https://defcronyke.github.io/ts-camera-filter)

+Once it finishes loading on your device from the above URL, the web app will run completely offline and will not send any webcam or microphone data over the internet.

 ## Offline

+You can also run the web app locally offline or share it over your LAN, by first installing Node.js through your package manager or from here: [https://nodejs.org](https://nodejs.org), and then installing the web app using either git or the zip distribution.

 ### Install With Git

-You can run the web app locally offline or share it over your LAN, by first installing Node.js through your package manager, or from here: [https://nodejs.org](https://nodejs.org), and then running the following commands to initialize the project:
+To install the web app using git, run the following commands:
 ```bash
 git clone https://github.com/defcronyke/ts-camera-filter.git
 cd ts-camera-filter
 npm i
 ```

-### Install From The ZIP Distribution
+### Install With The ZIP Distribution

 Alternately, if you don't want to use git, you can just download the latest version of this project here: [https://github.com/defcronyke/ts-camera-filter/archive/master.zip](https://github.com/defcronyke/ts-camera-filter/archive/master.zip)